MULTI-SCOUT: Multistatic Integrated Sensing and Communications in 5G and Beyond for Moving Target Detection, Positioning, and Tracking: Introduction

 \section{Introduction}

-Integrated sensing-and-communications (ISAC) has been widely recognized as a key functionality for 5G and beyond systems \cite{liu2022integrated, liu2022survey, cui2021integrating, 9724260}.
+Integrated sensing and communications (ISAC) has been widely recognized as a key functionality for 5G and beyond systems \cite{liu2022integrated, liu2022survey, cui2021integrating, 9724260}.
 ISAC merges radar-style environment perception with traditional data delivery on a common radio-access infrastructure.
 Exploiting the existing cellular downlink for radar-like sensing avoids additional spectrum usage and hardware duplication, while providing native context awareness to support various vehicular, industrial, and security applications.
-In the tactical domain, ISAC supports Intelligence, Surveillance, and Reconnaissance (ISR) by allowing distributed units to share real-time battlefield intelligence with low latency and enhanced stealth by fusing sensing and communications.
+In the tactical domain, ISAC supports Intelligence, Surveillance, and Reconnaissance (ISR) by enabling distributed units to share real-time battlefield intelligence with low latency and stealth through sensing–communication fusion.

 ISAC systems vary by how the transmitter (illuminator) and receivers (sensors) are deployed: monostatic ISAC uses a co-located transmitter/receiver, bistatic ISAC separates them at two sites, and multistatic ISAC employs multiple geographically distributed receivers.
-While monostatic and bistatic configurations have been studied extensively \cite{iscout24,wei20225g,samczynski20215g,Wypich25,nataraja2024integrated}, multistatic ISAC remains relatively unexplored, with only a handful of recent works such as \cite{Khosroshahi25}.
+While monostatic and bistatic configurations have been studied extensively \cite{iscout24,wei20225g,samczynski20215g,Wypich25,nataraja2024integrated, sagduyu2023joint, sagduyu2024will}, multistatic ISAC remains relatively unexplored, with only a handful of recent works such as \cite{Khosroshahi25}.
 Multistatic designs offer robustness to scattering geometry and blockage through diversity in range and Doppler observations, but also introduce challenges in extracting weak echoes, synchronizing time, associating targets across channels, and real-time tracking.

 We address these challenges in the unified framework of MULTI-SCOUT for multistatic ISAC with distributed receivers for moving target detection, positioning, and tracking.
-Using 5G positioning reference signal (PRS), the novel technical contributions of MULTI-SCOUT are: (i) blind multistatic range and Doppler estimation of moving targets, (ii) 2D/3D positioning via fused bistatic measurements, (iii) cross-receiver time synchronization, (iv) inter-receiver target association, and (v) recursive tracking with Kalman filters (KFs).
+Using 5G positioning reference signal (PRS), the novel technical contributions of MULTI-SCOUT are: (i) blind multistatic range and Doppler estimation of moving targets, (ii) 2D/3D positioning via fused bistatic measurements, (iii) time synchronization, (iv) inter-receiver target association, and (v) tracking with Kalman filters (KFs).